On exploring the potential of quantum auto-encoder for learning quantum systems: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec:backII}, we recap the mechanism of classical auto-encoder (AE) and quantum auto-encoder (QAE).
+In Section \ref{sec:backII}, we present backgrounds of quantum computing, recap the mechanism of AE and QAE, and introduce the related work.
 Then, we analyze the spectral property of QAE in Section \ref{sec:specIII}.
-By leveraging the obtained spectral property, we propose three QAE-based learning protocols, i.e., QAE-based fidelity estimator, QAE-based variational quantum Gibbs state solver, and QAE-based quantum Fisher information estimator in Sections \ref{append:sub:QAE-fide}, \ref{append:subsec:QAE-gibbs}, and \ref{sec:QFI-est}, respectively.
+By leveraging the obtained spectral property, we propose three QAE-based learning protocols, i.e., QAE-based fidelity estimator, QAE-based quantum Fisher information estimator, and QAE-based quantum Gibbs state solver in Sections \ref{sec:QAE-fide}, \ref{sec:QFI-est}, and \ref{sec:QAE-gibbs}, respectively.
+In Section \ref{sec:prac_implement}, we discuss how to realize our proposals on NISQ machines.
 Last, in Section \ref{sec:conclusion}, we conclude this study and discuss future research directions.